Microsoft DOS md and mkdir command

 Availability

-The md and mkdir commands are internal commands that are available in the below Microsoft operating systems.
+Md and mkdir are internal commands that are available in the following Microsoft operating systems.

 Creates a directory.